pcmillerAcme/docs/source/index.rst

 .. image:: ./_static/AcmeLogo.png

-These pages describe the `Web Application Programming Interface <https://en.wikipedia.org/wiki/Web_API>`_ (Web API) for the  `'Software as a Service' (SaaS) <https://en.wikipedia.org/wiki/Software_as_a_service>`_ provided by `Animated Codes Made Easy LLC <https://www.acme.codes>`_, or 'ACME'.
+These pages describe the `RESTful <https://en.wikipedia.org/wiki/Representational_state_transfer>`_  `Web Application Programming Interface <https://en.wikipedia.org/wiki/Web_API>`_ (Web API) for the  `'Software as a Service' (SaaS) <https://en.wikipedia.org/wiki/Software_as_a_service>`_ provided by `Animated Codes Made Easy LLC <https://www.acme.codes>`_, or 'ACME'.

-ACME's service at api.acme.codes provides near real time creation of customized animations of any scannable code, including QR codes.
+ACME's service at https://api.acme.codes provides near real time creation of customized animations of any scannable code, including QR codes.
 Standard codes and QR codes (non-animated) can also be created.

 If you are a software developer interested in using ACME's service, this documentation is for you.
 If you are not a software developer, you'll probably be happier visiting ACME's home page: `www.acme.codes <http://www.acme.codes>`_, or you may just want to go ahead and make animated codes yourself with `ACME's Coderunner <https://coderunner.acme.codes>`_ .